 You can’t protect your loved ones from the emotional pain of your passing, but you can give them the opportunity to celebrate your life, knowing your final wishes were carried out as you planned.

 In fact, end-of-life planning is one of the most caring gifts you can give your loved ones.
-Creating your plan provides your family with a clear picture of what you want for your end-of-life services, including burial or cremation, funeral and cemetery services and memorialization options so that they are not left wondering what you would have wanted.
+Creating your plan provides your family with a clear picture of what you want for your end-of-life services, including burial or cremation, funeral and cemetery services and memorial options so that they are not left wondering what you would have wanted.

 Funeral planning doesn’t have to be difficult.
 These tips should help.